josephinedesplanques/CART315-repo/Process/Journal.md

 }
 ```
 Now it is time to make it so that my special brick is worth more points and spawns more balls.
-I realized that the points attributed were already high, and random between 10 and 20.
+I realized that the points attributed were already high, and randomized between 10 and 20.
 So I want my special brick to give 35 points.
 So in the if loop that checks if we hit a brick in the BreakoutBall script, I added:
 ```csharp
 BrickScript isBrick = other.gameObject.GetComponent<BrickScript>();